geekp2p/ollama-go-devcontainer/README.md

 ## Troubleshooting

-- `context deadline exceeded` – the Go service could not reach Ollama.
-Ensure the `ollama` container is running and the `OLLAMA_URL` matches your setup.
+- `context deadline exceeded` – the Go service could not reach Ollama before the timeout elapsed.
+Ensure the `ollama` container is running, the `OLLAMA_URL` matches your setup, and increase `OLLAMA_TIMEOUT` if the model needs longer than two minutes to answer.
 - `model not found` – pull the model first (`docker exec -it ollama ollama pull <model>`), or update `OLLAMA_MODEL` to one that exists locally.
 - Permission errors when pulling models on Windows – check that the folder bound via `OLLAMA_MODELS_HOST` is writable from WSL/Docker.